You’re no fan of reading and just want to know my skills spot on?

-I go by the name of Kevin Gelking, was born on the 9th of September 1989 in Germany and have lived there ever since.
+I go by the name of Kevin Gelking, was born on in Germany in 1989 and have lived there ever since.
 I would describe myself as witty, modest and a very curious person, although others might describe me as an intelligent, shapeshifting nutcase.

 Currently I am enrolled as a Student of Art & Technology (Branch “Game Creation and Production”) at the Saxion University of Applied Sciences in Enschede (Netherlands) and am pursuing my Bachelor Degree of Art & Technology with great success and ease.
 Many projects barely scratch the surface of my abilities and the content teachers can teach me is limited, which is why I seek an internship to challenge myself to ‘level up’ more.

 My greatest joy I find in modeling and texturing assets in Maya and Sculpting in zBrush.
 I started modeling in 3DSMax 8 when I was around 15 years young.
 I thoroughly enjoyed exploring its many features on my own initiative but switched to Autodesk Maya, where I now feel at home, as part of my study requirements.
 Years back I have taken a few glances at other 3D software such as Blender and Metasequoia as well.